aziyan99/moodle-local_customlog/README.md

 # Custom Log

-Moodle store custom log to database
+Moodle plugin to help plugin development process to store custom log to database.

 ## Install

-### I. Installing from zipped Repository file
+### Installing from zipped Repository file

 1. Download this Repo as a zipped file
 2. Install from Moodle **Site administration**, plugins menu
 3. Refresh Moodle web page, and follow the instructions to install and upgrades the DB

-### II.
-Installing by clonning Repository
+### Installing by clonning Repository

 1. Copy clonned plugin directory to Moodle local path: **<moodle_base_dir>/local**
 2. Refresh Moodle web page, and follow the instructions to install and upgrades the DB